itris/maneki-neko/README.md

 - [Force Login Module](https://github.com/bitExpert/magento2-force-login) — Force your guest visitors to log in first (or register), before allowing them to visit your pages and catalog.
 - [Disable Customer Registration](https://github.com/deved-it/magento2-disable-customer-registration) — Disable the customer registration in your Magento store.
 It can be very useful in cases where Admin wants to create account for customers.
 - [B2B Utils](https://github.com/aune-io/magento2-b2butils) — Allows a store owner to manually approve new customers before they can successfully login and show prices only to registered / logged in users.
+- [Product Available](https://github.com/karliuka/m2.ProductAvailable) — Extension allows the store owner to hide the product price and add to cart button from guests or certain customer groups.

 #### Email